Rust-GCC/gccrs/gcc/doc/libgdiagnostics/tutorial/07-execution-paths.rst

 A :type:`diagnostic` can optionally have a :type:`diagnostic_execution_path` describing a path of execution through code.

-For example, let's pretend we're writing a static analyis tool for finding bugs in `CPython extension code <https://docs.python.org/3/c-api/index.html>`_.
+For example, let's pretend we're writing a static analysis tool for finding bugs in `CPython extension code <https://docs.python.org/3/c-api/index.html>`_.

 Let's say we're analyzing this code: